 Mrs Aruna Ghosh, a survivor of the Bhopal Gas Tragedy recounts the experience as she narrates her journey through the nightmare her family went through on the ill-fated night of 2-3 December 1984.

 We were on a family trip in Lucknow and had planned to return to Bhopal on 4th December.
 But since my husband had some urgent work and had to leave a day before, we all decided to join him.
 The ticket counter at Lucknow station shut on our face as we reached it.
 With great deal of persuasion citing emergency, we finally got the tickets for the train that would reach Bhopal the next night.
 When the train from Lucknow came to a halt in Bhopal station, we all were elated to go back home and get a good night sleep.
 But as we opened our first class coupe door, a stingy smell welcomed us.
 With Indira Gandhi’s assassination a couple of months back, we thought police might have used tear gas to disperse rioters.
 As we alighted coughing, we saw people running around on the platform.
 With great difficulty, a coolie dropped our luggage outside the station.
+Little did we know that we were almost face to the greatest man made disaster of all time – the Bhopal Gas Tragedy.

 The scene outside was chaotic, people howling, crying, running, lying on the ground.
 We were perplexed and couldn’t understand what was going on.
 My husband somehow reached the auto stand to find all the drivers missing.
 He tried to start an auto, but in vain.
 He approached the GRP, who just said, there is some gas, and all of them sped away in a van.
 My Husband was panicking, as he came back coughing heavily.
 He saw our daughters aged 4 and 1.5 years gasping for breath, as the younger one lost consciousness.
 I laid the bedding on the road, and laid her down.
 The elder one laid by her side and fell unconscious too.
 The street lights started fading, as we saw huge black clouds coming over to engulf us.
 Dogs and cows were running helter skelter and collapsing on the ground.
 My husband rushed to the Station Manager’s cabin, only to find him unconscious.
 As he came back, I asked him not to run and stay calm.
 His eyes had started blurring and bleeding.
 We somehow dragged the bedding towards the temple, and decided to stay together in case we die.
 I could not walk as well, but somehow crawled towards the road trying to stop passing vehicles.
 But none stopped.
 Suddenly with my blurred vision, I saw some men in uniform.
 I crawled upto them, but they pushed me and went away.